 This DIY shiplap guide contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-FAQs about installing DIY shiplap
+FAQs about installing shiplap

 Since publishing these two popular shiplap tutorials a few years ago, I’ve gotten a lot of questions about DIY shiplap (specifically about the installation process) so I thought I would go super in-depth in today’s post and answer ALL your questions about DIY shiplap with a fun FAQs section.